tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/printing_processing_results.rst

 analysis, and retrieve the details of the propagation process.
 In addition, there are a number of processing steps and terminal outputs that
 Tudat can perform before, during and after the propagation.
-Although such settings can be provided directly when creating propagator settings (for instance, when calling the :func:`~tudatpy.numerical_simulation.propagation_setup.propagator.translational` function), it is adviced to modify these settings afterwards:
+Although such settings can be provided directly when creating propagator settings (for instance, when calling the :func:`~tudatpy.numerical_simulation.propagation_setup.propagator.translational` function), it is advised to modify these settings afterwards:

 .. code-block:: python